SamuelSwartzberg/flashcardifying_text_temp/nvc.md

 The NVC process consists of two halves: recieving and expressing.
 Both halves of the NVC process are performed through the four components.
 For NVC to work, the NVC process is required, as well as maintaining a certain mental state: Being (mentally, emotionally) present with a spirit of compassion.
+Being present for NVC requires us to listen 100%.

 ## 2 parts